Startling Facts on Falling Down the Stairs you Need to Know

 • More falls occur in homes.

-All these stairway accidents statistics prove that one must be extra cautious while on the stairs.
+All these stair injury statistics prove that one must be extra cautious while on the stairs.
 This blog tries to analyze the causes and consequences of staircase accidents and the premises liability law that ensures your compensation.

 Common causes of falls in staircases